-This dog reminds my belief that the tried and true way is the right way.
-If the dog stops discovering, how would it know if the food tastes good or not?
-From a human perspective, it does look silly to try to put everything in its mouth.
-And it does not make sense to try chasing a motorbike that is passing by.
-However, what the puppy see is a world full of adventure.
-A short walk is full of challenges from other bigger dogs, and they could run towards you out of nowhere and bark at you with unreasonable aggressiveness.
-Or if the dog is fortunate, It could be a wonderful night to meet with other attractive dogs to breed.
-Or if the dog is unlucky, it may run away from its owner, lost in the middle of a dangerous city, not able to get back his comfortable home.
-If the puppy did not pay attention to details on every single tree along the way out of curiosity, how would it get a chance to recognise the right way back home?
-The amount of energy levels towards new things is a virtue to survive in this world full of uncertainty.
+This dog reminds me that the tried-and-true method is always the best.
+How will the dog know if the food is excellent or bad if it stops exploring?
+From a human standpoint, it appears absurd to try to stuff everything into its mouth.
+It’s also pointless to attempt to chase down a passing motorcycle.
+The puppy, on the other hand, perceives a world full of adventure.
+A short walk might be full of challenges from larger dogs, which may appear out of nowhere and bark at you with excessive aggression.
+Alternatively, if the dog is lucky, it could be a beautiful night to meet and breed with other gorgeous canines.
+If the dog is unlucky, it may flee from its owner and become lost in a dangerous city, unable to return to its haven.
+How would the dog know the appropriate way back home if it didn’t pay attention to details on every single tree along the route out of curiosity?
+The ability to devote a large amount of energy to new endeavours is a virtue of living in this world of uncertainty.

-Having a mindset of experimentation will encourage you to explore beyond what you feel most comfortable doing.
-Many people stick to the same routines, the same narrow set of methods, they apply to learn everything.
-As a result, there are a lot of things they struggle to learn because they don’t know the best way to do so.
-Copying exemplars, running tests and pushing to extremes are all ways to push outside your ingrained habits and try out something different.
-That process will teach you now just abstract learning principles but concrete tactics that will accommodate your personality, interests and strength.
+Mental experimenting will encourage you to go beyond what you’re most comfortable with.
+Many people follow the same routines and use the same limited selection of approaches to learning everything.
+As a result, individuals have a hard time understanding many things since they don’t know how to do them properly.
+Copying examples, doing tests, and pushing to extremes are strategies for moving outside your ingrained routines and attempting something different.
+This method will teach you abstract learning principles and basic learning strategies tailored to your personality, interests, and strengths.

 Learning is a form of trial and error in and of itself.
 Direct practice, receiving feedback, and attempting to conjure the correct answers to issues are all strategies to adapt your mental knowledge and skills to the real world.
 Experiment with different methods and pick the one that works best for you.